 1. Accessing the Eclipse source code

-Especially if you develop custom Eclipse Plug-insor Eclipse RCP applications, looking at the Eclipse source code is useful.
+If you develop custom Eclipse plug-ins or Eclipse RCP applications, looking at the Eclipse source code is useful.
 This description helps you to access this source code.

 The following describes how you can import the source code of Eclipse plug-ins from your Eclipse installation to review the code.
 The Eclipse standard distribution contains the source code for the core Eclipse project.
 For other Eclipse projects you usually find an "SDK" bundle on the project update site which contains the source code.

-To avoid "pollution" of your existing workspace, switch to a new workspace and select→ .
-Select .
+To avoid "pollution" of your existing workspace, switch to a new workspace and select

 Make the following settings.
-Select Binary projects.
-In Binary project you can read the source code, but you cannot change it.
-They will also not be compiled therefore this setting will save memory and performance.
+Select Binary project.
+There you can read the source code, but you cannot change it.
+It will also not be compiled.
+Therefore, this setting will save memory and performance.

-Add all plug-ins you would like to import and press.
+Add all plug-ins you would like to import and press the Finish button.

 You can you investigate the code of the imported plug-ins.